Grants

 Abandoned African-American Cemetery Advisory Committee

 The Abandoned African-American Cemetery Advisory Committee reviewed and scored eligible FY2027 Abandoned African-American Cemetery grant applications on October 21, 2025.
-The Abandoned African-American Cemeteries Recommended Funding Project List below was submitted to the Secretary of State for review and, if approved, will be recommended to the Legislature for funding.
+The Abandoned African-American Cemeteries Final Ranking Project List below was approved by the Secretary of State and will be recommended to the Legislature for funding.
 Additional information on the grant funding process can be found in the Abandoned African-American Cemetery Grant Guidelines.

 Special Category Review Panel